hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 Cached data can also be **dirty**, meaning it contains changes that have not yet been written back to the authoritative data source.
 In this case, the authoritative data source is outdated and needs to be updated using the cached content.

 > 🔎 **Example:**
-> A product’s price is updated in the cache, but not yet written to the database.
+> A product’s price is updated in the cache, but not yet written to the product table.
-> If another system reads the database directly, it will still see the old price.
+> If another system reads the product table directly, it will still see the old price.
 This is an example of **dirty data**.

 Handling dirty data is not typically done with invalidation policies, but with caching strategies that define how and when cached changes are synchronized back to the authoritative data source.